 7. Wash your hands when you return home.
 You don’t know what you might have touched while you were out.
 Frequent hand-washing is high on the list of recommendations for fighting this coronavirus.

 Additional information about etiquette and your career can be found in Barbara Pachter's book, The Essentials of Business Etiquette: How to Greet, Eat, and Tweet Your Way to Success (McGraw Hill).
 Other books by Pachter include The Power of Positive Confrontation and The Communication Clinic.

-Pachter & Associates provides training and coaching on assertiveness, positive confrontation and business etiquette.
-For additional information, please contact Joyce Hoff at email@example.com or 856.751.6141.
+Pachter & Associates provides seminars and coaching on business etiquette, presentation skills, career advancement, professional presence, and business writing.
+For additional information, please contact Joyce Hoff at Joyce@pachter.com or 856.751.6141.